Coffee is such an integral part of everyday life that few of us stop to think what goes into growing the beans that make this hugely popular beverage.

 The global coffee sector faces many challenges in the next decade including the continuing global economic crisis, volatile coffee prices, shortages of coffee supply from key origins, rising production costs, reduced availability of land and labour, food security and poverty in coffee communities, and the impacts of climate change.

-The value of the global coffee market is an estimated $81bn, while the UK retail coffee market was worth £1bn in 2015.
+The value of the global coffee market is an estimated $102 billion, while the UK coffee shop market has an estimated value of £10.1 billion.
 Coffee supply chains are often complex, with beans sometimes changing hands dozens of times on the journey from grower to consumer.
 The coffee supply chain has long been dominated by a small number of multinational trading and roasting companies.
-Three companies – ECOM, Neumann and Volcafe – control around 50 per cent of the global coffee trade, and 10 roasters, including Nestle and Jacobs Douwe Egberts, process almost 40 per cent of the coffee consumed worldwide.
+A recent period of accelerated consolidation in the coffee market means that more than 80 percent of global sales are now attributed to just three multinational corporations.

 But while coffee is clearly profitable for food companies, it’s a very different story for coffee farmers.
 The share of the retail value of coffee retained by the producer has fallen over the decades – in the 1970s, producers retained an average of 20 per cent of the retail price of coffee sold in a shop.
 When oversupply caused prices to crash to historic lows during the coffee crisis of 1994 – 2004, research found coffee growers received just 1-3 per cent of the price of a cup of coffee sold in a café in Europe or North America and 2-6 per cent of the value of coffee sold in a supermarket.